jts/nanopolish/docs/source/quickstart.rst

     # the bam file should not be empty...
     samtools view reads.sorted.bam | head

 Then we run the consensus algorithm.
 For larger datasets we use ``nanopolish_makerange.py`` to split the draft genome assembly into 50kb segments, so that we can run the consensus algorithm on each segment in parallel.
-The output will be the polished segments in ``fasta`` format.
+The output would be the polished segments in ``fasta`` format.
 Since our dataset is only covering a 2kb region, we skip this step and use the following command: ::

     nanopolish variants --consensus polished.fa \